Duration & Fees

 - Become a Night-Owl and watch the nocturnal animals in their own environment on night drives

-- Explore Blyde River Canyon, take in the sight of the Panorama Route, go for a hike or get another stamp in the passport by visiting Swaziland
+- During downtime explore the Blyde River Canyon, take in the sights of the Panorama Route, go for a hike, take a swim in the pool or put another stamp in the passport by visiting the intriguing land-locked country of Swaziland

 This project is based in the Greater Kruger area in South Africa which is home to the Big 5 (lion, leopard, elephant, buffalo and rhino), as well as a diverse array of other wildlife, and more than 400 species of birds.

 The focus of this project is to monitor the endangered Big Five African animals (lion, leopard, rhino, elephant and buffalo) and to assist in vital conservation within the area.